 The best thing about dental implants isn’t that they make your mouth look amazing.
 That’s true - they do indeed.
 However, the best thing about dental implants is that they are the best thing for your teeth and gums besides your natural teeth.
 Implants anchor into your jaw the same way your natural teeth do.
 This is important, because once you start to lose teeth, and there is nothing for your jaw to do, your body may think that part of your jawbone isn’t necessary.
 Your body will begin to take pieces of bone away from your jaw.
 This makes your jawbone weaker, and over time, your facial shape could change.
 Implants are bone-saving jaw anchors.

 Even better, our implants make you feel that you have all of the teeth that you need.
 You can do everything with implants that you can do with your natural teeth.
 You can smile, speak, and eat with confidence.

 How Are Dental Implants Done?

 Placing your implant isn’t as difficult as you might think.
 First, we make a gum incision, after we deaden your gums.
 We want you to be pain-free.
 After we make the incision, we place a screw into your gum.
 We screw the screw for your implant into your jawbone.
 This is how well your implant in anchored.
-We sometimes can put a temporary implant on the top of the screw.
-Sometimes we have to wait for the screw to heal before we put the implant on top.
+We sometimes can put a temporary crown on the top of the screw.
+Sometimes we have to wait for the screw to heal before we put the permanent crown on top.

 Do you have questions about having a dental implant procedure?
 Do you want to talk to someone?
 We can help!
 Give Bryan Hill, DDS a call at (509) 505-6303.